eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

 - The main benefit is that to change bad patterns, you have to notice them.
 And it is very easy to travel in a fix orbit, day in, day out, and not notice it.
 Laying it out in writing helps to notice the maladaptive coping mechanisms.
 Reading back over the journal entries helps you notice: when an event of type X happens, I react with Y.

 - Today's journal entry is a good default place for writing ad-hoc notes or thoughts.
 Often I wanted to write something, but didn't know where I would file it (how do you even file these little scraps of thought?) and from not knowing where to put it, I would not do it.
-Nowdays I just begin writing in the journal.
+Nowadays I just begin writing in the journal.
 Later, if it is valuable to file it away, I do so.

 - Creating a journal entry in the morning is a good opportunity to go over the goals and priorities for the day and explicitly restate them to myself.